 How to make handmade felt Christmas ornaments

-- Place the tuna can onto the felt and draw around it.
-Draw in a bauble cap and hook hoop to the top of the drawn circle.
+Step 1: Place the tuna can onto the felt and draw around it.
+Draw in a bauble cap and hook the hoop to the top of the drawn circle.

-- Cut out these white bauble shapes.
-You will need 2 for each handmade felt Christmas ornament.
+Step 2: Cut out these white bauble shapes.
+You will need two identical bauble shapes for each handmade felt Christmas ornament.

-- To finish off these handmade felt Christmas ornaments, I glued a blank felt bauble to the back of each handstitched one.
-This hid all the unsightly stitching at the back of the ornament.
+Step 5: To finish these handmade felt Christmas ornaments, I glued a blank felt bauble to the back of each handstitched one.
+I did this to hide all the unsightly stitching at the back of the ornament.

-Then using a hole punch I punched a hole in the top of each felt bauble.
-Through the hole I threaded a red statin cord to hang them with.
+Then, I punched a hole in the top of each felt bauble using a hole punch.
+I threaded a red satin cord through the hole to hang them with.

-I love upcycling old sweaters into Christmas ornaments, you should check out these ones.
+I love upcycling old sweaters into Christmas ornaments; you should check out these.

 Cute Sweater Upcycled Christmas Ornaments